 THE RENAISSANCE CLUB - 16 POINTS

 It takes a certain chutzpah to take a piece of land tucked between Muirfield and North Berwick - 2 of the greatest links courses in the world - and try to create a course from scratch which gets close to comparing to those great tracks.
-That was the vision of a wealthy American - Jerry Savardi - and he pulled out all the tops to get the job done.
+That was the vision of a wealthy American - Jerry Savardi - and he pulled out all the stops to get the job done.

 The architect is Tom Doak.
 I have really enjoyed reading Doak's works - from his Confidential Golf Guides to The Anatomy of a Golf Course and I appreciate his philosophy for building golf courses.
 In the introduction to the latter Ben Crenshaw says '"It is up to the golf architect to present us with a thinking contest as well as a physical one".
 That's a great philosophy but I can't help thinking that Doak didn't quite live up to that ideal here.

 Doak has been quite open that he was asked to design a course which is suitable for professional championship play and in the 21st century that tends to mean one thing - a long and brutal golf courses.
 That at the heart of it is the problem that I have with The Renaissance Club, it's just too hard for me.
 There are numerous long carries off the tees (playing a 500 yard + par 4 into the wind with a long carry over heavy bracken isn't my idea of fun) and both times I played it the course was set up for punishment rather than pleasure I felt.
-I am not alone in this view, pros I have spoken to talk about the challenge it sets them but the punishing nature of the track.
+I am not alone in this view, some pros I have spoken to don’t talk about the challenge it sets them but the punishing nature of the track.
 Of course, others love that challenge but for me it is just too much.

-Three new holes have been added of late - the 9th, 10th and 11th - which go down to the Firth of Forth and provide the spectacular views that the owner no doubt craved, and it would be churlish to say anything apart from that they are really good additions to the course.
+Three new holes have been added - the 9th, 10th and 11th - which go down to the Firth of Forth and provide the spectacular views that the owner no doubt craved, and it would be churlish to say anything apart from that they are really good additions to the course.
 The par 10 4th in particular provides a wonderful setting.
 The course was tremendously well presented and the attention to detail is great.
 There are many architectural features - such as the incorporation of ancient walls - which can be really savoured.

 If this course were in many other parts of the the UK, and even Scotland, then it would be a 'must play' in the area.
 The thing is you will have far more fun teeing it up on most of the other great courses in East Lothian and for the mere mortal golfer you can feel just too beaten up.
 One to play once though if you make multiple visits so you can tick it off probably but if you are passing through the area once it isn't a 'must-play'.